mwong510ca/15Puzzle_OptimalSolver/README.md

 * 6 - [stats] solve a number of puzzle, calculate the average time and a timeout counter of search.

 Notes: runtime takes a little longer on youtube due to screen recording.

+To use remote server, simply start the [ReferenceRemoteServer.java] before the running the application.
+Port setting located at [remote.properties].

 ### Heuristic Functions - 7 heuristic functions to choose from:
 Average search time of 250 random boards with Standard version